uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/life-as-a-teacher/my-story-into-teaching/career-changers/becoming-a-mum-sparked-my-interest-in-teaching.md

 > Being a mum, I realised that education in this country was more important to me than ever.

-Whilst on maternity leave, I saw the advert for teacher training and saw that with my degree, I’d even get a bursary.
+Whilst on maternity leave, I saw the advert for teacher training and saw that with my degree, I'd even get a bursary.

 As a parent and professional with a regular income, the financial support available to me as a trainee physics teacher made the option of re-training seem not only viable, but attractive.

-I wouldn’t say I look like your stereotypical physics teacher and I probably don’t act like one.
-I have bleach blonde hair and I’m a single mum for a start.
+I wouldn't say I look like your stereotypical physics teacher and I probably don't act like one.
+I have bleach blonde hair and I'm a single mum for a start.

 Working with young people and helping them to understand the world around them is massively rewarding.
 I love that I can be creative, manage my own classroom and make science fun – which is, after all, the first step in getting students to learn.

 I now have job security, opportunities for progression, new skills and a postgraduate qualification.
-Not to mention the new car that isn’t falling apart, a well-deserved holiday booked, paid-off credit cards and a little put away for a rainy day.
+Not to mention the new car that isn't falling apart, a well-deserved holiday booked, paid-off credit cards and a little put away for a rainy day.